My current Linux setup (i3-gaps, compton, wal, st, + more).

 Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new “features”. –Douglas McIlroy, Bell Labs (1978)

 Early last year I began to properly explore Linux.
-Motivated by beautiful desktops, and customisation made easy thanks to the UNIX philosophy above, I have gradually synthesised an aesthetic and productive workflow on my systems.
-I haven’t really had a reason to use Windows since.
+Motivated by beautiful desktops, and customisation made easy thanks to the UNIX philosophy, I now predominantly use the terminal in my workflow.
+Haven’t really had a reason to use Windows since.

 i3-gaps (tiling window manager)